Chart Color Schemes

 Wollongong - West has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Wollongong - West's population was around 17,398 as of Aug 2025.
-This reflected an increase of 847 people from the 2021 Census figure of 16,551.
-The change was inferred from ABS' estimated resident population of 17,353 in June 2024 and an additional 146 validated new addresses since the Census date.
-This resulted in a population density ratio of 3,073 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Wollongong - West's growth of 5.1% since the 2021 census exceeded the SA3 area's 3.9% and the non-metro area's growth, making it a growth leader in the region.
-Overseas migration contributed approximately 84.8% of overall population gains during recent periods.
+Wollongong - West's population was around 17,423 as of November 2025.
+This reflected an increase of 872 people since the 2021 Census, which reported a population of 16,551 people.
+The change was inferred from the estimated resident population of 17,352 in June 2024 and an additional 157 validated new addresses since the Census date.
+This level of population resulted in a density ratio of 3,078 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Wollongong - West's growth of 5.3% since the 2021 census exceeded the SA3 area (4.0%) and the non-metro area, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 84.8% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilised NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections were utilised, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
-By 2041, Wollongong - West is forecasted to grow by 6,000 persons based on latest population numbers, recording a gain of 34.2% in total over the 17-year period.
+Based on demographic trends and latest population numbers, a significant increase is forecasted for Wollongong - West in the top quartile of regional areas across the nation, with an expected growth of 6,000 persons by 2041, recording a gain of 34.0% in total over the 17 years.

 Frequently Asked Questions - Population